its-a-unixsystem/monitor/README.md

     host: www.yahoo.com
     regex: yahoo
 ```
-*NAME* is a name you can give to this check, like 'blogpage' or similar, it cannot contain whitespaces, can be up to 255 characters long
+- *NAME* is a name you can give to this check, like 'blogpage' or similar, it cannot contain whitespaces, can be up to 255 characters long
-*host* the URL to the page, if it does not contain an URI like `http` or `https` then `https://` is automatically added.
+- *host* the URL to the page, if it does not contain an URI like `http` or `https` then `https://` is automatically added.
 Can be maximum 255 characters long
-*regex* see https://docs.python.org/2/library/re.html for regex rules, if no search should be performed, you need to add a tilde (~) character instead
+- *regex* see https://docs.python.org/2/library/re.html for regex rules, if no search should be performed, you need to add a tilde (~) character instead

-# Database output
+# Database
+## format

 The result table contains the following columns:
 ```